gvwilson/sdxpy/src/debugger/index.md

 but we're not testing the one-line program or the VM: we're testing the debugger.
 For example,
-the reader in the test below
+the close below:

+1. Defines a multiline string that loads 55 into R0, prints it, and then loads 65 into the same register to print before halting.

+2. Creates a `Reader`
-issues three `"s"` (single-step) commands and then a `"q"` command:
+    that issues three `"s"` (single-step) commands and a `"q"` (quit) command.
+    Note that this isn't enough to reach the second print command.

+3. Executes the program.

+4. Checks that the `Writer` has only recorded one line of output, not two.

 [% inc file="test_vm.py" keep="print" %]

-In response,
-the debugger steps through the first three instructions and then stops the VM before it can execute the second print instruction.
 This test actually uncovered a bug in an earlier version of the debugger in which it would always execute one more instruction when told to quit.
 Interactive testing might have spotted that,